 Yap Combinator records in-person meetings in your browser, transcribes them with speaker labels, and turns the transcript into recaps, follow-up emails, and action items.

-Turn your yaps into clean transcripts, analysis, and next steps.
+Turn your Yaps into clean transcripts, analysis, and next steps.

 What it looks like